Reality television: 1960s–1970s

-First broadcast in the United Kingdom in 1964, the Granada Television documentary Seven Up! broadcast interviews with a dozen ordinary 7-year-olds from a broad cross-section of society and inquired about their reactions to everyday life.
-Every seven years, the filmmaker created a new film documenting the lives of the same individuals during the intervening period.
+First broadcast in the United Kingdom in 1964, the Granada Television documentary Seven Up! broadcast interviews with 14 ordinary 7-year-olds from a broad cross-section of society and inquired about their reactions to everyday life.
+Every seven years, the filmmaker Michael Apted created a new film documenting the lives of the same individuals during the intervening period.
 Titled the Up Series, episodes included "7 Plus Seven", "21 Up", etc.; it is still ongoing.
-The program was structured as a series of interviews with no element of the plot.
-By virtue of the attention paid to the participants, it effectively turned ordinary people into a type of celebrity, especially after they became adults.
+Structured as a series of candid interviews with no scripted plot, the films chronicle how the participants navigated personal milestones such as education, career, marriage, and family.
+Over time, by virtue of the sustained public attention, the participants became notable figures in British culture, effectively turning ordinary people into a type of celebrity.

 The series The American Sportsman, which ran from 1965 to 1986 on ABC in the United States, would typically feature one or more celebrities, and sometimes their family members, being accompanied by a camera crew on an outdoor adventure, such as hunting, fishing, hiking, scuba diving, rock climbing, wildlife photography, horseback riding, race car driving, and the like, with most of the resulting action and dialogue being unscripted, except for the narration.

 In the 1966 Direct Cinema film Chelsea Girls, Andy Warhol filmed various acquaintances with no direction given.
 The Radio Times Guide to Film 2007 said that the film was "to blame for reality television".

 In 1969, the British rock group the Beatles were filmed for a month during the recording sessions which would become their album Let It Be and released the homonymous film the following year.
-In 2021, director Peter Jackson created an eigth hour three-episode television series entitled The Beatles: Get Back.
+In 2021, director Peter Jackson created an eight-hour, three-episode television series entitled The Beatles: Get Back.

 The 12-part 1973 PBS series An American Family showed a nuclear family (filmed in 1971) going through a divorce; unlike many later reality shows, it was more or less documentary in purpose and style.
 In 1974 a counterpart program, The Family, was made in the UK, following the working-class Wilkins family of Reading.
 Other forerunners of modern reality television were the 1970s productions of Chuck Barris: The Dating Game, The Newlywed Game, and The Gong Show, all of which featured participants who were eager to sacrifice some of their privacy and dignity in a televised competition.

-The 1976-1980 BBC series The Big Time featured a different amateur in some field (cooking, comedy, football, etc.) trying to succeed professionally in that field, with help from notable experts.
+The 1976–1980 BBC series The Big Time featured a different amateur in some field (cooking, comedy, football, etc.) trying to succeed professionally in that field, with help from notable experts.
 The 15-episode series is credited with starting the career of Sheena Easton, who was selected to appear in the episode showing an aspiring pop singer trying to enter the music business.

 In 1978, Living in the Past had amateurs participating in a re-enactment of life in an Iron Age English village.